mangpor2004 - stock.adobe.com

 So, is Wi-Fi 6 backward-compatible?
 Yes and no.

 By definition, the standard says absolutely yes.
-In reality, however, most networks are going to be configured in the name of performance tuning to skew away from total backward compatibility.
+In reality, most networks are going to be configured in the name of performance tuning to skew away from total backward compatibility.

 Dig Deeper on Wireless LAN (WLAN)